 One of the easiest ways to start a Client Closet is to offer your services for free, or at a deep discount, in exchange for a dress donation.
 I only suggest this for dresses that are very expensive and may be comparable to the cost of your typical session fee.
 For example, if your session fee is $400, it doesn’t make sense to offer a free session for a dress that costs just $75 to buy.
 Your model buys the dress of your choice (not her choice) and gives the dress to you in exchange for a free session and/or digital images.
 It’s a win-win situation!

 How does your client choose or try on her dresses before the session?

 I have a web page that shows my entire collection of dresses available to clients, sorted by size, with details about fit and the best undergarments to wear.
 About 1-2 weeks before our session, I’ll ask my client to send me the screenshots of up to five dresses that she likes, along with her current approximate size, then I will bring 4-5 dresses with me for her to try on right before her session.

 If a client prefers to try dresses on before the day of her session, I’m happy to offer a 30 minute consultation in my home office.

 Where do you buy your dresses?

-Some of my favorite websites for my Client Closet gowns are Free People, Filly Boo, ASOS, Lulu’s, Vici Collection, Red Dress Boutique, Baltic Born, Show Me Your Mumu, Forever 21, and Windsor.
+Some of my favorite websites for my Client Closet gowns are Free People, Filly Boo, ASOS, Lulu’s, Vici Collection, Red Dress Boutique, Baltic Born (save 15% with this coupon!), Show Me Your Mumu, Forever 21, and Windsor.

 Based on overall quality, fit, and how they photograph, I do not recommend buying dresses from Amazon or Pink Blush Maternity.